www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/md/net/splitcells/os/state/interface/project/render.md

 3. Render XML and CommonMark files and place these at the temporal folder.
 4. Upload content of temporal folder to the SFTP-Server, which host the website.

+As long as not otherwise noted, this text is licensed under the EPL-2.0 OR MIT (SPDX-License-Identifier).